brandonkk0405/Brandon_BlueStamp_Portfolio/index.md

 For your final milestone, explain the outcome of your project.
 Key details to include are:

 In the previous milestones, I focused on the base hexapods as well as QOL changes, such as a battery holder.
 In this milestone, I decided to incorporate a claw that utilizes a micro servo and an ESP32 board.
 The servo is controlled by the bluetooth connection between my phone and the ESP32 board.

-- What your biggest challenges and triumphs were at BSE
-- A summary of key topics you learned about
-- What you hope to learn in the future after everything you've learned at BSE
+The Arduino Nano is powered by a battery pack to make sure it does not weaken the hexapod's servos.
+Some challenges I faced were the screws and the WLAN module.
+The screws were tough to put into place, but it worked out in the end.
+The WLAN module was an issue since every hexapod had the same address.
+I got around this by making my own hexadecimal address to make sure nobody else could control my hexapod.

 # Second Milestone

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**
 <iframe width="560" height="315" src="https://www.youtube.com/embed/KT_2A_sWXmQ?si=uwqKORgyJwTBR19D" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For your second milestone, explain what you've worked on since your previous milestone.
-You can highlight:
-- Technical details of what you've accomplished and how they contribute to the final goal
-- What has been surprising about the project so far
-- Previous challenges you faced that you overcame
-- What needs to be completed before your final milestone
+For my second milestone, I finished the controller for the hexapod.
+It functions by using a wireless module to communicate with the hexapod.
+The hexapod can move in virtually any direction, including up and down.
+Some challenges I overcame were the lack of nuts.
+However, I was able to subsititute for these missing parts.
+For my final milestone, I am planning to use a micro/mini servo to power a small claw.
+This claw would be strong enough to hold things while the hexapod is in motion.

 # First Milestone